 “As an architect, I was familiar with the iconic images of Macquarie’s Shelley Street and Martin Place offices in Sydney, and Ropemaker Place in London - workplaces that remain innovative a decade later,” he explains.

-Andrew points to the new Philadelphia office as a recent example of this work continuing through his leadership.
-Designed for over 500 staff, he says the building provides a rhythm of space, pulling people together and fostering community.
+Andrew points to the new Philadelphia office as a recent example of this.
+Designed for over 500 staff, he says the building provides a rhythm of space, bringing people together and fostering community.

 “Macquarie wants to lead, not follow.
 So, we don’t take our inspiration solely from other workplaces.
 We look beyond this to other spaces like cultural institutions, libraries and universities.”